-Pillar II connects the regulatory capital requirements to the Company's internal capital adequacy assessment procedures (ICAAP) and to the reliability of its internal control structures.
-The role of Pillar II is to provide communication between supervisors and investment firms on a continuous basis and to evaluate how well the investment firms are assessing their capital needs relative to their risks.
+Pillar II connects the regulatory capital requirements to the Company's internal capital adequacy risk assessment (ICARA) and to the reliability of its internal control structures.
+The role of Pillar II is to provide communication between supervisors and investment firms on a continuous basis and to evaluate how well the investment firms are assessing their capital needs relative to their risks by also taking into consideration off balance sheet factors.
 If a deficiency arises, prompt and decisive action is taken to restore the appropriate relationship of capital to risk.

-The Company has prepared an ICAAP report with reference date the 11th of February 2021.
+The Company has prepared an ICARA report with reference date the 27th of May 2022.